 What To Feed Your Baby Who Has CMA

 Even small amounts of milk can cause a reaction in a baby who is allergic to milk.
-Parents need to make sure that their baby avoids all milk and foods that contain milk.
+Parents need to make sure that their baby avoids all milk and foods that contain milk and milk ingredients.

 For breastfed babies